nspring00/three-layer-intent-based-networking-architecture-poc/README.md

 # "Three-layer Intent-based Networking" Architecture Proof-of-Concept

-For more info on the functionality, see the Bachelor Thesis.
+For more info on the functionality, see the Bachelor's Thesis or the [suceeding paper on _Intent-based Management for the Distributed Computing Continuum_](https://dsg.tuwien.ac.at/team/sd/papers/SOSE_2023_A_Morichetta_Intent.pdf).

 ## Datasets